KAIST-Visual-AI-Group/Diffusion-Project-Illumination/README.md

 python open_illumination.py --light lighting_patterns --local_dir {$LOCAL_DIR}
 ```
 The dataset consists of 64 objects, each captured under 13 different lighting patterns and 48 distinct camera poses.
 To reduce computational burden, we will limit the camera poses in the training data to 10 poses (NA3, NE7, CB5, CF8, NA7, CC7, CA2, NE1, NC3, CE2), which have approximately 0° elevation.
+This will scale down the dataset to roughly 100K images (64 objects x 13 x 12 light pattern combinations x 10 camera poses).

 The dataset structure is outlined below:
 ```